ericwq/examples/tty/ref.md

 ## SSP design in [mosh research paper](https://mosh.org/mosh-paper.pdf)

-- SSP is organized into two layers.
+SSP is organized into two layers.
 A datagram layer sends UDP packets over the network, and a transport layer is responsible for conveying the current object state to the remote host.

 ### Datagram Layer

 The datagram layer maintains the “roaming” connection.
 It accepts opaque payloads from the transport layer, prepends an incrementing sequence number, encrypts the packet, and sends the resulting ciphertext in a UDP datagram.
 It is responsible for estimating the timing characteristics of the link and keeping track of the client’s current public IP address.
-See [the implementation](#how-to-send-data-to-server)

 - Client roaming.
   - Every time the server receives an authentic datagram from the client with a sequence number greater than any before, it sets the packet’s source IP address and UDP port number as its new “target.”
-See [the implementation](#how-does-the-client-roam).
+See [the client implementation](#how-does-the-client-roam) and [the server implementation](#how-does-the-server-support-client-roam).
 - Estimating round-trip time and RTT variation.
-See [the implementation](#how-to-receive-the-screen-from-the-server).
+See [RTT and RTTVAR calculation](#how-to-receive-datagram-from-server).
   - Every outgoing datagram contains a millisecond timestamp and an optional “timestamp reply,” containing the most recently received timestamp from the remote host.
+See [the implementation](#how-to-send-a-packet)
   - SSP adjusts the “timestamp reply” by the amount of time since it received the corresponding timestamp.

 ### Transport Layer